 Android secure layout

 Some Android apps use the FLAG_SECURE flag to protect sensitive screens in applications.
+For details, see the Android Developer documentation.
 The flag treats the content of a window as secure, preventing it from appearing in screenshots or from being viewed on non-secure displays.
 In addition, Chrome incognito mode and customized device manufacturer settings, such as the secure layout enabled lock screen on Huawei Nova devices, also employ secure layout.

 - Ask your developers to create a version of the app that does not use the FLAG_SECURE flag.